 Will this be sustained?
 Unemployment is very low (see section 2A) so employers do have an incentive to pay more but in the end, it still requires GDP growth to pick up..

-Unemployment is back to the lowest levels seen since 1974.
+Unemployment is at the lowest levels seen since 1974.
 The trend has been steadily downwards since the 08/09 recession.

 Economists often define 3% unemployment as an economy in full employment.
 If the UK continues to approach that point, then either we are going to see record levels of vacancies due to there being a lack of available staff or we will see higher wage growth.
 But if any future wage growth is not accompanied by stronger economic growth then that is going to have an impact.